Deolinda1506/ml-image-classifier/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests
+4. Add tests if applicable
 5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- TensorFlow/Keras for the deep learning framework
+- TensorFlow and Keras for deep learning framework
-- Dash for the interactive dashboard
+- Flask for web framework
-- Flask for the REST API
+- Bootstrap for UI components
 - Locust for load testing
+- OpenCV for image processing

 ## 📞 Support

-For questions and support:
+For support and questions:
-- Create an issue on GitHub
+- Create an issue in the repository
 - Contact: [your-email@example.com]
 - Documentation: [link-to-docs]

 ---

-**Note**: This is a demonstration project for educational purposes.
-For production use, implement proper security measures, error handling, and monitoring.
+**Note**: This project is designed for educational and demonstration purposes.
+For production use, consider additional security measures, error handling, and scalability improvements.